 Introducing a Basic Contract and recommended fees for dramaturgs in the UK is long overdue.
 It is high time to think about improving the working conditions and offering fair fees for these highly skilled experts across the industry.

-In the meantime, the Working Group is preparing Guidelines for Dramaturgs who are offered freelance engagements.
-This will be available for d'n members only on the Members' Area of the d'n website by the end of July 2020.
+In the meantime, the Working Group has prepared Guidelines for engagement who are offered freelance engagements.
+This will is available for d'n members only on the Members' Area of the d'n website.

 If you are a self-employed dramaturg working in the UK, it would help our work a lot if you could fill in the questionnaire below.
 The information we collect will enable the Dramaturgs' Network to hold collective data on the earnings and working lives of dramaturgs in the UK, which will assist with our representation of dramaturgs in all forms of theatre-making - and in particular, our campaign for better contracts, pay and recognition for the work of dramaturgs.

 None of the questions is compulsory – but, the more questions you answer, the more work we can do on your behalf!

 Thank you for taking the time.